-Chap.
-V. the persons who had assumed them, declared delinquents.
+During the late military operations, several powers had been exerted by the lieutenants and deputy-lieutenants of the counties: And these powers, the necessary for the defence of the nation, and even warranted by all former precedents, yet not being authorized by statute, were now voted to be illegal; and the persons who had assumed them, declared delinquents.
 This term was newly come into vogue, and expressed a degree and species of guilt, not exactly known nor ascertained.
-In consequence of that determination, many of the nobility and prime gentry of the nation, while only exerting, as they justly thought, the lawful rights of magistracy, unexpectedly found themselves involved in the crime of delinquency.
-And the commons reaped this multiplied advantage by their vote: They difarmed the crown; they established the maxims of rigid law and liberty; and they spread the terror of their own authority.
+In consequence of that determination, many of the nobility and prime gentry of the nation, while only exerting, as they justly thought, the legal powers of magistracy, unexpectedly found themselves involved in the crime of delinquency.
+And the commons reaped this multiplied advantage by their vote: They difarmed the crown; they established the maxims of rigid law and liberty; and they spread the terror of their own authority .